za3k/short-programs/README.md

 ---
 Make a small clock at the bottom of the screen

+filter
+---
+Usage: `cat <stream | filter --negative FILENAME` blacklists anything in FILENAME, there are options for whitelisting and dealing with repeats.

 google
 ---
 Searches for something on google, opening the results page in the default browser.